vivianjeng/vivianjeng.github.io/_projects/2019-01-10-zkSNARKs-Ourchain.md

 [Doc](https://hackmd.io/@oB2038yeR2SkqPFeR5F5Fg/ByT6cZQG4)

 ## Introduction
 Blockchain is a public ledger, which means that all of the data is open to be viewed by others.
-Recently, **programmability** and **privacy** have become the two main issuess of cryptocurrency.
+Recently, **programmability** and **privacy** have become the two main issues of cryptocurrency.
 Therefore, we would like to allow users to submit their data with smart contracts while preserving their sensitive data from being revealed.

 ## Servey
 -  [Hawk: The Blockchain Model of Cryptography and Privacy-Preserving Smart Contracts](https://eprint.iacr.org/2015/675.pdf) in 2016 was the first paper to propose the structure to preserve privacy and programmability at the same time
-- [ZoKrates - Scalable Privacy-Preserving Off-Chain Computations ](https://www.ise.tu-berlin.de/fileadmin/fg308/publications/2018/2018_eberhardt_ZoKrates.pdf) in 2018 provided an offchain toolbox to realize a Zero-knowledge protocol on Ethereum blockchain
+- [ZoKrates - Scalable Privacy-Preserving Off-Chain Computations ](https://www.ise.tu-berlin.de/fileadmin/fg308/publications/2018/2018_eberhardt_ZoKrates.pdf) in 2018 provided an off-chain toolbox to realize a Zero-knowledge protocol on Ethereum blockchain

 ## How ZoKrates work
 ![](https://i.imgur.com/pM48URI.jpg)